 '''

-yum install edb-bart
+dnf install edb-bart

 '''

-BART (bart program and bart-scanner) is installed in the /usr/edb/bart directory, referred to as <BART_HOME>.
-Repeat the installation process described in this section to install BART x.x on all remote hosts where incremental backups are to be restored.
+BART (the bart program and bart-scanner) is installed in the /usr/edb/bart directory, referred to as <BART\HOME>.
+Repeat the installation process described in this section to install BART on all remote hosts where incremental backups are to be restored.